nebari-dev/nebari/docs/source/04_how_to_guides/3_qhub-azure-deploy_guide.md

 ### Default Images

-An image is the term used to refer to a serialized copy of the state of an environment stored in a file.
-Default images section in the configuration file lists the images used to run the default image if it is not already specified in a *profile* (described in the next section).
-The `jupyterhub` key controls the jupyterhub image run.
+An **image** is the term used to refer to a serialized copy of the state of an environment stored in a file.
+The `default images` section in the QHub configuration file lists the images used to run the default image (if not already specified in a *profile* - described in the next section).
+For example, the `jupyterhub` key controls the JupyterHub image run.

 ```yaml
 default_images: